szrlee/szrlee.github.io/content/publication/li-2024-scaling/index.md

 - manuscript
 publication: '*Preprint.
 Presentation at **ICML** 2024 Workshops: (1) "Aligning Reinforcement Learning Experimentalists and Theorists"; (2) "Automated Reinforcement Learning: Exploring Meta-Learning, AutoML, and LLMs"*'

 abstract: Foundation models often struggle with uncertainty when faced with new situations in online decision-making, necessitating scalable and efficient exploration to resolve this uncertainty.
-To address these challenges, we introduce GPT-HyperAgent, which augments GPT with uncertainty-awareness via HyperAgent [Li et al., 2024] for scalable exploration in contextual bandits, a fundamental online decision problem involving natural language input.
-Theoretically, we prove that HyperAgent achieves fast incremental uncertainty estimation with $\tilde{O}(\log T)$ per-step computational complexity over $T$ periods under the linear realizable assumption.
-Our analysis framework shows that HyperAgent’s regret matches exact Thompson sampling in linear contextual bandits, closing a significant theoretical gap in scalable exploration.
+We introduce GPT-HyperAgent, an augmentation of GPT with HyperAgent for uncertainty-aware, scalable exploration in contextual bandits, a fundamental online decision problem involving natural language input.
+We prove that HyperAgent achieves fast incremental uncertainty estimation with $\tilde{O}(\log T)$ per-step computational complexity over $T$ periods under the linear realizable assumption.
+Our analysis demonstrates that HyperAgent's regret order matches that of exact Thompson sampling in linear contextual bandits, closing a significant theoretical gap in scalable exploration.
 Empirical results in real-world contextual bandit tasks, such as automated content moderation with human feedback, validate the practical effectiveness of GPT-HyperAgent for safety-critical decisions.
+Our code is open-sourced at \url{https://github.com/szrlee/GPT-HyperAgent/}.

 # Summary.
 An optional shortened abstract.
-summary: We prove HyperAgent closes a theoretical gap in scale exploration for contextual bandit problems.
-Further, with integration of pretrained GPT, GPT-HyperAgent addresses challenges in human-AI pipeline for automated content moderation with human feedback by minimizing human involvement while ensuring long-term system reliability and safety.
+summary: We prove HyperAgent closes a theoretical gap in scalable exploration.
+Further, GPT-HyperAgent addresses challenges in human-Al pipeline for automated content moderation with human feedback.

 tags:
   - agent